When painting and decorating a house, it is generally recommended that the colors should match one another somewhat, at the very least.

 If you want to keep the bathroom simple.

-Some people treat the bathroom as a place to go in and out of as quickly as possible, getting ready for work and grooming.
+Some people treat the bathroom as a place to go in and out of as quickly as possible, often used for getting ready for work and grooming.

-If you don’t care what your bathroom looks like, taking the time to plan the bathroom and bedroom paints and be sure that they coordinate can be expensive and unnecessarily time-consuming, and tedious.
+If you don’t care what your bathroom looks like, taking the time to plan the bathroom and bedroom paints and being sure that they coordinate can be expensive and unnecessarily time-consuming, and tedious.

-What are Some of the Best Paint Colors for the Master Bedroom and Bathrooms?
+Best Paint Shades for Your Master Bedroom and Bathroom

-Color indeed affects a person’s mood.
-Because of this, you should consider that when choosing paint colors, especially for the bedroom.
+Color indeed affects a person’s mood, so choosing the right hues is essential, especially for the bedroom.

-A violet room makes the space feel calmer and more relaxing in the way that blue also does, making it a good choice.
+If you want something exciting, add lighter shades of violet to your room, making the space feel calmer and more relaxing in the way that blue also does, making it a good choice.

 Choosing burnt orange or a rich burgundy is excellent if you have gone with a toned-down chocolate brown for the bedroom, as it adds plenty of personality between the two rooms.